 If you already have Branched-chain ketoaciduria, seizures and severe mental and physical retardation can result if intake of branched-chain amino acids is increased.
 Don’t use branched-chain amino acids if you have this condition.

 Chronic alcoholics have widespread systemic imbalances, dietary use of branched-chain amino acids in alcoholics has been associated with liver disease leading to brain damage (hepatic encephalopathy).

 More minor interactions of Diazoxide (Hyperstat, Proglycem) and amino acids have been found.
 Because amino acids are used to help make proteins in the body, taking Diazoxide along with supplemental amino acids might decrease the effects of amino acids on proteins.
-However, not enough about this is known so more research yielding information is needed about this interaction.
+However, more information is needed about this interaction.

 Some thyroid hormone medications can decrease how fast the body breaks down branched-chain amino acids so thyroid hormone medications could affect the amino acid supplementation.
-Again not enough about this mechanism is known so more research yielding information is needed about this interaction.
+Again not enough about this mechanism is known, so more research yielding information is needed about this interaction.

 Infants with idiopathic hypoglycemia, one of the branched-chain amino acids, leucine, has been reported to lower blood sugar.
 Idiopathic hypoglycemia means they have low blood sugar, but the cause is unknown.
 Some research suggests leucine causes the pancreas to release insulin, and this lowers blood sugar.

 Because amino acid supplementation might affect blood sugar levels and might interfere with blood sugar control, during and after surgery it is recommended that they are avoided.
 Stop using branched-chain amino acids at least two weeks before a scheduled surgery and consult your doctor.

 You are my inspiration, I have few blogs and occasionally run out from brand :).